This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

 Fraud occurs when a person dishonestly obtains property or financial advantage by deception.
 Where a person is provided with a benefit (material or otherwise) as an incentive to make a particular decision, or where a person deliberately makes a decision that improperly confers some benefit to themselves or an associate, then fraud has occurred.
-A decision made under such circumstances will not be expected to withstand public scrutiny.
+A decision made under such circumstances would not be expected to withstand public scrutiny.

 Fraud and corruption against CIT or other parties will not be tolerated in any form.
 Staff are urged to exercise diligence, probity and the highest level of ethics in fulfilling their duties and in all dealings.

-CIT is committed to the principles and practices as outlined in the Public Sector Management Standard 2006 Part 2.3 – Fraud and corruption as retained in Division 10.2 of the Public Sector Management Standard 2016.
+CIT is committed to the principles and practices as outlined in the Public Sector Management Standard 2006 Part 2.3 - Fraud and corruption as detailed in Division 10.2 of the Public Sector Management Standard 2016.
 CIT's management and staff have a responsibility to ensure that integrity risk assessments are conducted and where necessary, fraud and corruption prevention strategies are implemented.